ofiwg/libfabric/man/fi_psm2.7.md

 Scalable endpoints
 : Scalable endpoints support depends on the multi-EP feature of the *PSM2* library.
-If the *PSM2* library has this feature, the availability is further controlled by an environment variable *PSM2_MULTI_EP*, which by default is 0 (disabled).
-It is important to set the environment variable to 1 before using the scalable endpoint with the *psm2* provider.
+If the *PSM2* library has this feature, the availability is further controlled by an environment variable *PSM2_MULTI_EP*.
+The *psm2* provider automatically sets this variable to 1 if it is not set.
+The feature can be disabled explicitly by setting *PSM2_MULTI_EP* to 0.

-  For convenience, the *psm2* provider has a mechanism for application to turn on the *PSM2* multi-EP feature programmatically, thus avoid the need of manually setting the environment variable.
-To use this feature, when the application calls fi_getinfo() the first time, it should pass a non-NULL "hints" parameter with non-NULL "ep_attr" field and with "hints->ep_attr->tx_ctx_cnt" set to be greater than 1.
-The *psm2* provider treats this as a request to use scalable endpoint and thus sets the default value of *PSM2_MULTI_EP* to 1.
-This mechanism, however, has no effect if *PSM2_MULTI_EP* has already been set.

   When creating a scalable endpoint, the actual number of contexts needed should be set in the "fi_info" structure passed to the *fi_scalable_ep*